 While I am unable to give you a full Gerber Ding Dong review with pictures of doors being broken down, hostages being rescued and bad guys being carted off to jail, I can still give you a solid overview of the tool.
 This will be a starting point on understanding what the Ding Dong is, what it isn’t and how it might fit into your callout gear.

 I like the fact that the Gerber Ding-Dong comes in a compact package.
 The traditional H-tools often come in a larger size of around 54″, based upon their roots and needs as a firefighting tool.
-Police officers in close proximity, like a SWAT Team stack, or in the close confines of an interior hallway, cannot utilize bulky and large breaching tools.
-The Gerber Ding-Dong could be a great option for situations such as those.
-My department has two of those all-metal H-tools, but due to their awkward size they are regulated to exterior door breaching only.
+Police officers in close proximity, like a SWAT Team stack, or in the close confines of an interior hallway, cannot easily utilize bulky and large breaching tools.
+The Gerber Ding Dong could be a great option for situations such as those.
+My department has two of those all-metal H-tools, but due to their awkward size, they are relegated to exterior door breaching only.